Sharykhin/form-validation/README.md

 Important
 ---------

-Main method submitForm has second parameter, by default it is undefined and when all data of form will be have valid values, method automatically remove all listeners from form and imitate click on submit, but if you pass second parameter to `true`, method return true if all data are valid
+The main method submitForm has the second parameter, by default it is undefined and when all data of form have valid values, the method will automatically remove all listeners from the form and imitate a click on submit, but if you pass the second parameter to `true`, method will return true if all data are valid

 I18n:
 -----

-Class use object i18nMessages, where situated all translations
+The class uses object i18nMessages, where all translations are situated

         i18nMessages = {
             en:{